tomuxmon/bevy_roguelike/README.md

 #### UI afterthoughts

-All of the UI was implemented using bevy UI library.
+All of the UI was implemented using the Bevy UI library.
 It is not the most pleasant way to work with UI and the resulting code has a lot of boilerplate.
 Also looked at bevy_egui, for some reason it did not fit well with this project.
 Again if you know better alternatives (inventory UI or UI library) please give it a shout.

 ### bevy roguelike combat